Big Cartel vs. Etsy – A Detailed Comparison

 Big Cartel's landing page - Big Cartel vs Etsy review

-In contrast, Big Cartel lets you create exactly that: your own personal store.
+In contrast, Big Cartel lets you create your own personal store.
 You get a special online place and your own domain, where you can showcase your products and build your brand independently from anyone and anything else.

 But this comes with a caveat.
 The way it is, Etsy already has a lot of sellers and a huge customer base, so you don’t necessarily need to make as big an effort to attract a following as you do with a brand-new online store.
 Yes, you do share the same space with thousands of other sellers, but Etsy has its own smart ways to drive traffic to your products.